A Full and Final Settlement (F&F) happens when a creditor agrees:

 It isn’t good tactics to always start with a really low offer such as 10% if all the indications are that they won’t accept that.
 Your letter may just be binned if it isn’t somewhere close.

-Realistically, a secured creditor is extremely unlikely to accept a F&F. And they are uncommon on debts where there is a CCJ.
+Realistically, a secured creditor is extremely unlikely to accept a low F&F if there is any equity in your property.
+And they are uncommon on debts where there is a CCJ.

 Your creditor proposes a F&F

 If you have been in a DMP for a while, or have not been paying anything, then you may receive a letter offering you a Full & Final settlement.
 Of course often in this situation you have no money to do this… but if the offer is a good one it may be worthwhile taking a hard look at your situation (see the list of possible money sources above) to see if you have any options.